Party with the Planet in Mind: Green Guide to Parties

 Decorations bought from the store require a lot of energy to manufacture and are made with dangerous chemicals and materials that can’t easily be recycled.
 Here are decorations you can make (and reuse) with the materials right from the recycling bin.

-- Create a triangle banner, garland, and wreath out of recycled magazines
+- Create bunting, garlands, and wreaths out of recycled magazines

 - Flowers from the garden not in bloom?
-These beautiful flower centerpieces can be made out of old newspapers and cardboard
+These beautiful bouquets can be made out of old newspapers, cardboard, and other recyclable materials you may have lying at home

 - Popcorn garlands are fun and easy to make – plus you get to snack while you work!